PerformanC/contributing/README.md

 ### General

 - USe 2 spaces for indentation.
-- Use paces instead of tabs.
+- Use spaces instead of tabs.
 - Use single quotes over double quotes.
 - Use camelCase for variables and functions.
 - Use PascalCase for classes.